-Brad Pitt Dating Rumors: Famous Exes Are NOT Flirting With Him Despite Report [Debunked]
+Brad Pitt Dating Rumors: Famous Exes Are Not Flirting With Him Despite Report [Debunked]

 At that point, Page Six mentioned a couple of famous women—most of whom were previously linked to the actor-turned-filmmaker—who have been taking advantage of Pitt’s single status.

-“Pitt has been hit on by some women, stalked by others, and he has suddenly been contacted by exes, the list of which is said to include Kate Hudson, Juliette Lewis, Christina Applegate, Thandie Newton and Gwyneth Paltrow.”
+“Pitt has been hit on by some women, stalked by others, and he has suddenly been contacted by exes, the list of which is said to include Kate Hudson, Juliette Lewis, Christina Applegate, Thandie Newton, and Gwyneth Paltrow.”

 As you may have noticed, the women mentioned above were part of at least one Brad Pitt dating rumors that have surfaced since he and Angelina Jolie called it quits in 2016.

-However, the source went on to continue on a different direction as he or she mentions how Brad is not interested in rekindling any flame from any of the exes mentioned above and is currently focused on work and parenting.
+However, the source went on to continue in a different direction as he or she mentions how Brad is not interested in rekindling any flame from any of the exes mentioned above and is currently focused on work and parenting.

-While it may sound plausible, the abovementioned article have recently been debunked by a fact-checking website.
+While it may sound plausible, the abovementioned article has recently been debunked by a fact-checking website.
 According to Gossip Cop, the Brad Pitt dating rumors claiming that “exes are knocking down his door” is “pure sensationalism.”

 In the fact-checking article, Gossip Cop cites “one impeccable contact” who denies any of the claims from the New York Post page about Brad Pitt’s exes and calls it “dumb.”